 E. Citizenship Verification Requirement Impacts (House Committee).
 The House Committee recommended Omnibus review regarding the number of persons who have left Medicaid because of new federal citizenship and identification rules implemented July 1, 2006.
 Testimony was received that the implementation of the new rules resulted in the loss of approximately 18,000 Medicaid beneficiaries due to difficulties with providing and processing the required documentation.
 At the time, the agency indicated that it believed the vast majority of these persons would be determined to be Medicaid eligible once documentation was provided and the application was processed.
-Beneficiary information, as of February 2007 appears to indicate that the number of beneficiaries.
+Beneficiary information, as of February 2007 appears to indicate that the number of beneficiaries continue to decline in the Medicaid program.
+In July 2006, there were 269,162 Medicaid beneficiaries.
 After a steady decline in subsequent months the number of beneficiaries was 248,603 in February 2007, a decrease of over 20,000 individuals.
 The decreases are almost entirely in the populations of families and children whose eligibility is determined at the HealthWave Clearinghouse.